dkalpakchi/django-scientific-survey/README.md

 ## Language available

-The software is developed in english.
-Other available languages are :
+The software is developed in English.

+Full translation is available for these languages (in alphabetical order):

+* [x] Russian thanks to [Vlad M.](https://github.com/manchos/)
+* [x] Ukrainian thanks to [Dmytro Kalpakchi](https://github.com/dkalpakchi)

+Partial translation (due to the contributions to the original "django-survey-and-report") are available for these languages (in alphabetical order):

 * [x] Brazilian-Portuguese thanks to [Rafael Capaci](https://github.com/capaci)
 * [x] Chinese thanks to [朱聖黎 (Zhu Sheng Li)](https://github.com/digglife/)